-Cauliflower grows best in soils rich in organic matter and plenty of calcium.
+Cauliflower grows best in soils rich in organic matters and plenty of calcium.
 Moist, well-drained soil with a pH between 6.5 and 6.8 is required for optimum growth and to discourage clubroot disease.

 When to Plant

-Plant cauliflowers where there is adequate sun.
+Plant cauliflowers where there is adequate sunlight.
 Like most vegetables, cauliflower needs at least 6 hours of full sun each day.
 Any partial shade will reduce head size.

 Sow cauliflower seeds ½ inch deep and set them at least 24 inches apart in the row with 30 inches space between rows.

-Cauliflower may also be planted with ‘companion' plants to help them flourish.
-Beets, celery, herbs, onions, potatoes.
-Avoid pole beans, strawberries, tomatoes are suggested.
+Cauliflower may also be planted with ‘companion' plants to help them flourish like beets, celery, herbs, onions, and potatoes.
+Avoid pole beans, strawberries, and tomatoes.

 Water and Fertilizer Needs

-Do not let the ground dry out, cauliflowers require an evenly moist ground to grow.
+Do not let the ground dry out, cauliflowers require evenly moist ground to grow.

 Pest Control and Disease Prevention